gitrdm/ranked_programming/README.md

-# Ranked Programming (Python Port of Racket Library)
+# Ranked Programming

-A Python library for ranked programming.
-Provides combinators and utilities for reasoning about uncertainty, surprise, and ranked choices in computation.
+A Python library for ranked programming based on Wolfgang Spohn's Ranking Theory.
+Provides combinators and utilities for reasoning about uncertainty, surprise, and ranked choices in computation using a computationally simpler alternative to probabilistic methods.

 ## Important Note on Examples and Testing

-**All example files in the `examples/` directory are used as regression tests.**
+**All example files in the `examples/regression` directory are used as regression tests.**

 - If you add or modify an example file (e.g., `examples/hidden_markov.py`), you must ensure that its output remains consistent with the expected regression tests.
 - Regression tests in `tests/` will run these examples and check their output.
 If you change the output format or logic, update the corresponding regression test.